glaciers-in-archives/snowman/README.md

 ### Using the built-in server

 Snowman comes with a built-in development server exposed through the `server` command.
-The `server` command has two optional arguments, `port` and `address`, which can be used to bind Snowman to an IP address and port.
+The `server` command has two optional arguments, `port` and `address`, which can be used to bind Snowman to an IP address and port:

 ```bash
 snowman server